IkQxzi/Dynamic-Easy-GPU-PV/README.md

 * Matched Windows versions between the host and VM.
 Mismatches may cause compatibility issues, blue-screens, or other issues.
 (Win10 21H1 + Win10 21H1, or Win11 21H2 + Win11 21H2, for example)
 * Desktop Computer with dedicated NVIDIA/AMD GPU or Integrated Intel GPU - Laptops with NVIDIA GPUs are not supported at this time, but Intel integrated GPUs work on laptops.
 GPU must support hardware video encoding (NVIDIA NVENC, Intel Quicksync or AMD AMF).
 * Latest GPU driver from Intel.com or NVIDIA.com, don't rely on Device manager or Windows update.
-* Latest Windows 10 ISO [downloaded from here](https://www.microsoft.com/en-gb/software-download/windows10ISO) / Windows 11 ISO [downloaded from here.](https://www.microsoft.com/en-us/software-download/windows11) - Do not use Media Creation Tool, if no direct ISO link is available, follow [this guide.](https://www.nextofwindows.com/downloading-windows-10-iso-images-using-rufus)
+* Latest Windows 10 ISO [downloaded from here](https://www.microsoft.com/en-gb/software-download/windows10ISO) / Windows 11 ISO [downloaded from here.](https://www.microsoft.com/en-us/software-download/windows11) - Do not use Media Creation Tool, if no direct ISO link is available, follow [this guide,](https://www.nextofwindows.com/downloading-windows-10-iso-images-using-rufus)[using Rufus 3.5](https://github.com/pbatard/rufus/releases/download/v3.5/rufus-3.5.exe)
 * Virtualisation enabled in the motherboard and [Hyper-V fully enabled](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) on the Windows 10/ 11 OS (requires reboot).
 * Allow Powershell scripts to run on your system - typically by running "Set-ExecutionPolicy unrestricted" in Powershell running as Administrator.
+* In order to use networking on the Virtual Machine (required for Parsec) [create a virtual switch](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-switch-for-hyper-v-virtual-machines?tabs=hyper-v-manager)

 ### Instructions
 1. Make sure your system meets the prerequisites.